lionelmace/ibmcloud-utils/openshift/nlb/readme.md

     oc apply -f nlb-udp.yaml
     ```

+1. Check the status of your service.

+    ```sh
+    oc describe service nlb-udp
+    ```

+    > It takes a few minutes for the the Load Balancer to be provisioning.

-1. Within a minute, then check that there is Load Balancer of type Network creating in the [console](https://cloud.ibm.com/vpc-ext/network/loadBalancers)
+1. You can check the status in the [console](https://cloud.ibm.com/vpc-ext/network/loadBalancers)

 1. You can also see the list of VPC Load Balancers using the CLI